helloRupa/articles/mass_create_records_rails/mass_create_records_rails.md

 This is actually similar to before.
 As soon as an invalid record was encountered, the process was aborted.
 The Blah Blahs, sadly, are still floating in space waiting for their time to shine.

 **Return values and exceptions**
-When only column modifiers are present, both `create` and `create!` raise exceptions when any invalid records are present in the Array.
-As a result, attempting to store the result in a variable will cause the variable to equal nil or its previous value, if it had one.
-If all of the records are valid, both methods will return an Array of records:
+When only column modifiers are present, both `create` and `create!` raise exceptions when any invalid records are present in the Array, and return an Array of records when all records are valid.
+As a result, if an invalid record is present, attempting to store the result in a variable will cause the variable to equal nil or its previous value, if it had one:

 ```
 a = Band.create([{ name: 'Bandy McBandFace', year: 3000 }, { name: 'not happening' }])